technoweenie/markup_cloud/README.md

 pieces.
 Formats without a good Ruby library are now accessed through remote ZeroMQ sockets instead of shelling out with new processes.

+This is considered alpha code until it's been pushed to a gem.
+Anything can change!

 [github/markup]: https://github.com/github/markup

 ## USAGE